kevgo/text-runner/textrun-workspace/README.md

 ### file-content

-The <code textrun="action/name-full">workspace/file-content</code> action verifies that a file with the given name exists and has the given content.
+The <b textrun="action/name-full">workspace/file-content</b> action verifies that a file with the given name exists and has the given content.
 This action assumes that the documentation contains the filename as _emphasized_ or **strong** text and the file content as a code block with single or triple backticks.
 As an example, consider the following documentation snippet: